Dental Bone Grafting Options in Virginia Beach , Chesapeake & Suffolk VA

 Bone morphogenetic proteins (BMPs) are proteins naturally produced in the body that promote and regulate bone formation and healing.

 Synthetic materials also have the advantage of not requiring a second procedure to harvest bone, reducing risk and pain.
 Each bone grafting option has its own risks and benefits.
 Drs.
-Albert B. Konikoff, DDS, Bryan M. Konikoff, DDS, MS, Justin M. Hoag, DMD, MS, Khin MiMi San, DDS, MS or Caroline M. Webber will determine which type of bone graft material is right for you.
+Albert B. Konikoff, DDS, Bryan M. Konikoff, DDS, MS, Justin M. Hoag, DMD, MS or Khin MiMi San, DDS, MS will determine which type of bone graft material is right for you.